+As a species rapidly disconnecting from or degrading the very things that make all life sustainable: sunlight, soil quality, the quality of our air, our oceans, our crops and the food that we put into our bodies, there are few issues as important to everyone on the planet, whether we are aware of it or not.
 I personally acknowledge a direct relationship between the quality of all that we take in and our health.
-So in regard to the themes in this love story, I simply hope to highlight these relationships and remind people that be it human connection or food, we are all individually responsible and in charge of figuring what fuel is best.
+This love story is my humble contribution to simply highlight these relationships and remind people that be it essential human connection or food, we are all individually responsible and in charge of figuring out what fuel is best.

 ricethemovie©2019 ~ by alex vargas ~ a cutcreek film production ~ all rights reserved